ymjid/Webinfos/readme.txt

 == Description ==

 Webinfos allows to admins to show a customisable message in the dashboard in is own dashboard widget.
 The plugin supports several custom messages (only one will be visible on the dashboard).
-Its settings language can be change (French for now)
+The plugin is translatable but only French is supported for now.
 Webinfos integrate a feedback form to report a bug and/or give suggestions to the plugin author.